check out our article here

 even if they have creditable coverage.
 That's because it's free (as long you or your spouse have paid 40 quarters' worth of social security taxes) to get more secondary coverage.Part D

 .
-But as long as you have creditable coverage, you have a special enrollment period of 63 days after your coverage ends to enroll without penalty.13 Best Ways for Seniors to Stay Active in Columbus
+But as long as you have creditable coverage, you have a special enrollment period of 63 days after your coverage ends to enroll without penalty.13 Best Ways for Seniors to Stay Active in Philadelphia

 Are Medicare Advantage Plans Bad?